Zero-Touch Enrollment for Android Devices

 Silent Setup using Wingman

 Using Wingman admins can do silent setup which means all the permissions will be auto-granted.
 Admins get an option in Dashboard to enable this.
-In Android Utilities -> Global Settings there is a flag Use Wingman to Auto-configure permissions at Setup.
+In Utilities -> Global Settings there is a flag Use Wingman to Auto-configure permissions at Setup.
 This needs to be enabled.

 Once enabled and if there is Wingman supported for the device then it will be downloaded and all the permissions will be auto-granted.